scipy-conference/scipy_proceedings/papers/brent_komer/hpsklearn.rst

    | Boosted trees         | 98.5%     | LibSVM                | 0.843     |                       |            |
    +-----------------------+-----------+-----------------------+-----------+-----------------------+------------+

-Table :ref:`tablecompare` lists the test set scores of the best models found by cross-validation, as well as some points of reference from previous work.
-Hyperopt-sklearn's scores are relatively good on each data set, indicating that with hyperopt-sklearn's parameterization, Hyperopt's optimization algorithms are competitive with human experts.

-The model with the best performance on the MNIST Digits dataset uses deep artificial neural networks.
-Small receptive fields of convolutional winner-take-all neurons build up the large network.
-Each neural column becomes an expert on inputs preprocessed in different ways.
-This model averages the predictions of 35 deep neural columns to come up with a single final prediction [Cir12]_.
-This model is much more advanced than those available in scikit-learn.

-The CFC model that performed quite well on the 20 newsgroups dataset is a Class-Feature-Centroid classifier.
-Centroid approaches are typically inferior to an SVM, due to the centroids found during training being far from the optimal location.
-The CFC method reported here uses a centroid built from the inter-class term index and the inner-class term index.
-It uses a novel combination of these indices along with a denormalized cosine measure to calculate the similarity score between the centroid and a text vector [Gua09]_.
-This style of model is not currently implemented in hyperopt-sklearn, making it difficult to compete with it.
-It may be the case that once it is implemented, hyperopt may find a set of parameters that provides even greater classification accuracy.

 .. figure:: ScoresByEval.png

    :label:`perclf`
    Using Hyperopt’s Anneal search algorithm, increasing the number of function evaluations from 150 to 2400 lead to a modest improvement in accuracy on 20 Newsgroups and MNIST, and a more dramatic improvement on Convex Shapes.
    We capped evaluations to 5 minutes each so 300 evaluations took between 12 and 24 hours of wall time.

 .. figure:: AvgMinValidErrorTPE.png